tshrode37/Florida-Manatee-Mortalities/README.md

 ### Exponential Smoothing

-The simplest of exponentially smoothing methods is called *Simple Exponential Smoothing*, which is most suitable for data with no clear trend or seasonality.
+The simplest of forecasting methods is called exponentially smoothing.
+The first modeling technique that we will be used it *Simple Exponential Smoothing*, which is most suitable for data with no clear trend or seasonality.
 This method provides a way to make short-term forecasts and estimate that `alpha` parameter (level at the current time point).
 Values of alpha lie between 0 and 1, where a 0 means that little weight is placed on the most recent observations when making forecasts of future values.

 To do this in R, we need to set the `beta` and `gamma` parameters to false becuase beta specifies the coefficient for the trend and gamma specifies the coefficient for the seasonal smoothing.
 To fit a simple exponential smoothing predictive model, we will the `HoltWinters()` function.
 ```R